Cell-mediated immunity: Synopsis

-Cell-mediated immunity is directed primarily at microbes that survive in phagocytes and microbes that infect non-phagocytic cells.
-It is most effective in removing virus-infected cells, but also participates in defending against fungi, protozoans, cancers, and intracellular bacteria.
+Cell-mediated immunity primarily targets microbes that survive within phagocytes and those that infect non-phagocytic cells.
+It is most effective at removing virus-infected cells, but also participates in defending against fungi, protozoa, cancers, and intracellular bacteria.
 It also plays a major role in transplant rejection.

-Type 1 immunity is directed primarily at viruses, bacteria, and protozoa and is responsible for activating macrophages, turning them into potent effector cells.
+Type-1 immunity primarily targets viruses, bacteria, and protozoa and activates macrophages, turning them into potent effector cells.
 This is achieved by the secretion of interferon gamma and TNF.

 Overview

-CD4^{+} T-helper cells may be differentiated into two main categories:
+CD4^{+} T-helper cells (T_{h} cells) may be differentiated into two main categories: